Dartmouth-Hitchcock's Nursing School: Colby-Sawyer College

 As Dartmouth-Hitchcock’s nursing school, nursing students from Colby-Sawyer College:

-- Receive first consideration for paid summer nursing externships after junior year.
+- Receive first consideration for our LNA summer nurse internship after their sophomore year.

 - Are given priority placement in senior practicum immersion learning experiences prior to graduation.